KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Web.Security.MembershipPasswordException)

 ## System.Web.UI
-### System.Web.UI.ViewStateException
+#### System.Web.UI.ViewStateException

 Represents the exception that is thrown when the view state cannot be loaded or validated.
 This class cannot be inherited.

-    throw [System.Web.UI.ViewStateException]::New("Represents the view state cannot be loaded or validated.
+    throw [System.Web.UI.ViewStateException]::New("the view state cannot be loaded or validated.
 This class cannot be inherited.")

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Web.UI.ViewStateException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Web.UI.ViewStateException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Web.UI.ViewStateException)

 ## System.Windows.Automation
-### System.Windows.Automation.ElementNotAvailableException
+#### System.Windows.Automation.ElementNotAvailableException

 Contains information about the exception that is raised when an attempt is made to access an UI Automation element corresponding to a part of the user interface that is no longer available.